Q&A: How Should We Set Up Our Phone System?

 Even in thinking about this question, I break out in a bit of a sweat.
 I immediately picture a switchboard operator, hair up in a bun and pencil behind her ear, punching buttons and pulling cables and patching through callers in order to get everyone to their intended destination.

 Phone systems aren’t for the faint of heart, so I won’t be attempting to answer this from a technical perspective, but rather a guest services one.
 (You want technical advice?
-Check out this article from Inc.) For the record, our office uses Dialpad, a cloud-based system that pushes calls to an app on our computers or cell phones.
-Because we are multi-site, Dialpad allows staff to make or receive calls from anywhere.
+Check out this article from Inc.) For the record, our office uses Vonage, a cloud-based system that pushes calls to an app on our computers or cell phones.
+Because we are multi-site, Vonage allows staff to make or receive calls from anywhere.
 There are very few hard-wired phones at the Summit offices, and those are mostly reserved for our administrative team.

 Here are six guest-related things to examine as you check your church’s phone protocol: